 We use the information we collect from you to ensure we are complying with legal requirements such as:

-• Carrying out checks in relation to your right to work in the UK and
+• Carrying out checks in relation to your right to work in the UK; and

 • Making reasonable adjustments for disabled candidates

-and in the legitimate interests of the Company when;
+And in the legitimate interests of the Company when:

 • Making decisions about who to offer employment to